jtkovacs/jtkovacs.github.io/refs/notes/project-management.md

 Per Whitney (n.d.), Hooks (1994), and Gurd (2013), good requirements are:

+- Complete but feasible, necessary and prioritized
-- Complete, correct, unambiguous, clear
+- Unambiguous and clear
-- Verifiable, traceable
+- Correct and verifiable
-- Necessary, feasible/attainable, prioritized
+- Traceable:
+    - Provenance of a single requirement
+    - Hierarchical dependencies between requirements (their **decomposition)**
+    - Other dependencies between requirements (e.g. _satisfies, verifies)_

 Per Dennis et al. (2012), common problems with requirements are: